Ba Dai

-Ba Dai (巴岱 (Bā Dài); June 1930 – 26 March 2022) was a Chinese politician of Mongolian ethnicity who served as chairman of the Xinjiang Regional Committee of the Chinese People's Political Consultative Conference between 1988 and 1993.
+Ba Dai (巴岱 (Bā Dài); June 1930 – 26 March 2022) was a Chinese politician of Mongol ethnicity who served as chairman of the Xinjiang Regional Committee of the Chinese People's Political Consultative Conference between 1988 and 1993.

 He was a representative of the 13th National Congress of the Chinese Communist Party and 14th National Congress of the Chinese Communist Party.
 He was a delegate to the 3rd, 4th, 5th and 6th National People's Congress.
 He was a member of the 7th and 9th National Committee of the Chinese People's Political Consultative Conference and a member of the 8th Standing Committee of the Chinese People's Political Consultative Conference.